Solar cycle: Cycle history

 Sunspot numbers over the past 11,400 years have been reconstructed using carbon-14 and beryllium-10 isotope ratios.
 The level of solar activity beginning in the 1940s is exceptional – the last period of similar magnitude occurred around 9,000 years ago (during the warm Boreal period).

 The Sun was at a similarly high level of magnetic activity for only ~10% of the past 11,400 years.
 Almost all earlier high-activity periods were shorter than the present episode.
 Fossil records suggest that the solar cycle has been stable for at least the last 700 million years.
 For example, the cycle length during the Early Permian is estimated to be 10.62 years and similarly in the Neoproterozoic.

 Solar activity events recorded in radiocarbon.
-Present period is on right.
+The present period is on the right.
 Values since 1900 not shown.